Non-crossing chords of a polygon with forbidden positions: Introduction

 \end{class}

-\begin{class} \rm This family of polygon regions can be obtained by deleting a triangle region or a polygon region in Class \ref{ex:class2} along an edge (or two neighbouring edges) of a convex polygon region (see Fig.~\ref{fig:class3}).
+\begin{class} \rm This class of polygons are constructed in an elementary manner, in which each polygonal regions can be obtained by gluing a triangle region and a convex polygonal region along the edge $A_{i+1}A_{i-1}$ (see Fig.~\ref{fig:class4}).

 \end{class}